 According to Bloomberg News, there are five ongoing federal investigations into current or former tenants of 40 Wall Street, mostly for securities fraud.

-Those investigations are headed up by the Securities and Exchange Commission (SEC), and Mr Trump will appoint a new SEC chair once he takes office.
+Those investigations are headed up by the Securities and Exchange Commission (SEC).

 Dakota Access Pipeline

-Sioux tribes and allies have been protesting for months to prevent the Dakota Access pipeline from being built under water supplies near the Standing Rock reservation.
+Sioux tribes and allies had protesting for months to prevent the Dakota Access pipeline from being built under water supplies near the Standing Rock reservation.

 Trump had a partial investment - somewhere between $500,000 and $1m - in the parent company of the firm building Dakota Access pipeline, Energy Transfers Partners.

-It's unclear if the president-elect has also sold his stock in Phillips 66, as his last financial disclosure was in May.
+It's unclear if the president has also sold his stock in Phillips 66, as his last financial disclosure was in May 2016.

 One of Trump's major lenders on his real estate projects is Deutsche Bank.